Lautaroef/google-find-nearby-restaurants/README.md

-# Nearby restaurants guide 🗺
+# Nearby points of interest guide 🗺
 ## Available Scripts

 In the project directory, you can run: